People Awards winner 2025

 CDN People Award-winning Polestar 5’s design team walks Car Design News around their favourite elements of the vehicle

 It’s rare that CDN gets to meet the entire design team behind a vehicle at once.
-But, at Polestar’s Gothenburg studio, the self-proclaimed ‘parents’ of the Polestar 5 gathered around their creation with visible pride.
+But, at Polestar’s Gothenburg studio, the self-proclaimed ‘parents’ of the Polestar 5 gathered around their creation with pride.
 As designers from exterior, interior, CMF and UX/UI poured into the space, the atmosphere became electric.

-And there’s plenty for them to be proud of.
+And there’s plenty to be proud of.
 The Polestar 5 won CDN’s People Award for Production Car of the Year 2025 (click here to enter for 2026!).
 As the team led CDN around the vehicle, each department revealed the details they are most proud of – from aerodynamic surfacing to the carefully curated interior materials.

 Standing around the rear three-quarter view, the team explained how closely design and engineering worked together from concept to production to make these ideas feasible.
 Their approach was to create a think tank of good ideas from the concept that could feasibly be implemented into production.